alexandrebois/TR-Stock_market_recation_mitigation_target/readme.md

 * equities.csv : contains the value of the main equity of the studied firms
 * indices.csv : contains the market index used in the market model

+### Precisions on the calculated AR

+For a given firm, we first calculate the abnormal return $r_1$ for the day after the target release, and the abnormal return $r_2$ for the second day after the meeting.
+We then focus on $r = \sqrt{(1+r_1)(1+r_2)} - 1$, the corresponding average abnormal return for $r_1$ and $r_2$.
+We decided to consider two and not only one day after the release to be sure that the effect of the release was integrated in the market price of the security.

+The time period used to train the model (linear regression) are 50, 100, 150, 200 and 250 market days.
+They correspond to time period lasting from 10 market weeks to one market year.